Coffee & Vanilla

 Coffee & Vanilla (コーヒー&バニラ, Kōhī Ando Banira) is a Japanese manga series by Takara Akegami.
-Coffee & Vanilla is serialized in the monthly josei manga magazine Cheese! since June 2015.
-A live-action television drama adaptation ran from July 5, 2019 to September 6, 2019.
+Coffee & Vanilla is serialized in the monthly josei manga magazine Cheese! from April 2015 to January 2024.
+In addition, a spin-off series titled Coffee & Vanilla Black ran in the digital monthly magazine Premier Cheese!! since 2018.

+A live-action television drama adaptation ran from July 5 to September 6, 2019.

 Plot

 Risa Shiragi is a popular student at her university known for her beauty, but she has a timid personality, which prevents her from entering relationships with others.
 One day, after Hiroto Fukami rescues her from a stalker, she becomes attracted to his mature personality and they begin dating.
 Throughout their relationship, Risa tries to match Fukami's maturity and hopes one day to become a suitable partner for him.